Critical Cut Offs Challenge Comrades ‘Soldiers’

 It is the 2000-3000 runners who qualified between 4 hours 49 minutes and 5:00:00 hours who work the hardest, and face the “greatest” challenge of the Comrades Day.

 Runners who have not broken 60 minutes for 10km are in the same boat – being asked to race in an unreasonable fashion to beat the intermediate goals set by 2018 organisers.

-The start line up (this one in Durban), and the road clutter, is a totally different ball game today, compared with the 1976 Down Run (the first to Kingsmeade) almost a decade after a 6 hour half way cut off was set for an 11 hour finish time!!
+The start line up, and the road clutter, is a totally different ball game today, compared with the 1976 Down Run (the first to Kingsmeade) almost a decade after a 6 hour half way cut off was set for an 11 hour finish time!!

 It is they: “the essence of Comrades” who work the hardest and in recent years have been forced to face the unnecessary hurdles of unreasonable ‘Cut Off’ points:

 The Cut Off Times and Calculations:

 Table showing calculated times for 4:49 to 5 hour marathon qualifiers – 11:45 to 12 hour finishers: (purple shows tight times for 12 hour pacing assuming a 10 minute delay in start from gun time)

 Consider the times set by CMA Office (3rd column) along the 2018 route: